-SPOUSAL SUPPORT & MAINTENANCE (ALIMONY) ATTORNEYS IN DENTON
+SPOUSAL SUPPORT & MAINTENANCE (ALIMONY) ATTORNEY IN DENTON

 A divorce is a traumatic and difficult time for any couple.
 Navigating the complicated laws and regulations surrounding spousal support and maintenance, the Texas version of alimony, can be very exasperating and frustrating.
 When you know you need a spousal support or alimony lawyer in the Denton area of Texas, you should choose your attorney carefully.
-With more than 20 years of experience, Hill & Hill can provide you the information you need and the representation you deserve.
+With more than 22 years of experience, The Law Office of Brent Hill can provide you the information you need and the representation you deserve.

 Maintenance or spousal support is usually awarded to a spouse who has been out of the workforce for a period of time to care for a home and family.
 That spouse can use this money to live independently and still pay for necessities, such as rent, water, electricity and groceries.
 There are two types of spousal support or maintenance in the state of Texas: court ordered and contractual.